It’s Lent and suddenly the fast food chains in America are fishing for the Catholic customer.

 In fact it was the Catholics of Cincinnati, Ohio who helped bring about the famous Filet-O-Fish sandwich.
-In the early 1960s, a McDonald’s franchise owner, Lou Groen recognized that sales dipped badly on Fridays in Lent.
+In the early 1960s, a McDonald’s franchise owner, Lou Groen recognized that his sales were floundering on Fridays in Lent.
 Eighty seven percent of his customers were Catholic.

 The 1960s were early days for McDonald’s and Groen was struggling to make ends meet.
-So he cast around for a new idea, and spotted that another restaurant was pulling his missing Catholic customers in selling fish.
+So he cast around for a new idea, and spotted that another restaurant was reeling in his missing Catholic customers by selling fish.

 So he put some fried fish in a bun, added cheese and tartar sauce and put it on the menu.
 After a successful trial run he went to headquarters in Chicago and took the idea to McDonald’s founder and CEO Ray Kroc.

 Groen recalled the conversation later, “I told Ray Kroc about the idea and he said, ‘You’re always coming up here with a bunch of carp!
 I don’t want my stores stunk up with the smell of fish!’”

 It turned out Kroc had other motives to be pessimistic about the fish sandwich.
 He was trying to hook people with his own no-meat alternative-the “Hula Burger”-which was a slice of fried pineapple in a bun.